flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ### Implicit Dependence

-Dependencies can imply that an artifact effectively, although indirectly, depends on another artifact, which amounts to an *implicit dependency*.
+A given set of dependencies can imply that an artifact effectively, although indirectly, has another dependency, which would amount to an *implicit dependency*.
 There are two types of *implicit dependence*:

 1. **Transitivity:** If `A` depends on `B` and `B` depends on `C`, then `A` implicitly depends on `C`:

    ![](/blog-images/software-development/architecture/transitive-dependency.jpg)

-2. **Bundling:** If `A` depends on a part of `B` while `A` itself is not part of `B`, then `A` implicitly depends on `B`:
+2. **Bundling:** If `A` depends on a part `B` of `C` while `A` itself is not part of `C`, then `A` implicitly depends on `C`:

    ![](/blog-images/software-development/architecture/dependency-bundling.jpg)

 Bundling refers to how an artifact generalizes its parts in terms of incoming dependencies.
 This only occurs because such incoming dependencies cross the artifact's boundary.
-Since `A` is outside the scope of `B` it has to know about `B` or at least require the presence of `B` in order to depend on any part inside of `B`.
-Would `A` itself be a part of `B`, it could depend on any other such part, totally ignorant of the all-encompassing scope `B`.
+Since `A` is outside the scope of `C` it has to know about `C` or at least require the presence of `C` in order to depend on any part `B` inside of `C`.
+Would `A` itself be a part of `C`, it could depend on any other such part, totally ignorant of the all-encompassing scope `C`.

 Dependency bundling may sound academic but it effects almost every codebase.
-Think of how a source file `A` uses a type declared within another file `B`.
-In most programming languages, `A` would have **no explicit** [import/include/require statement](https://en.wikipedia.org/wiki/Include_directive) for `B` and would thereby **implicitly** depend on `B`.
+Think of how a source file `A` uses a type `B` declared within another file `C`.
+In most programming languages, `A` would have **no explicit** [import/include/require statement](https://en.wikipedia.org/wiki/Include_directive) for `C` and would thereby **implicitly** depend on `C`.
 Notable exceptions to this are C/C++, PHP and HTML/CSS.

 <!-- todo: diagrams for the rules -->